tomosaigon/tomosaigon/README.md

 2. it was internal to my private companies or
 3. used revision control systems that predate git such as SVN, CVS, even RCS.

-I've worked on networking/security, UNIX (kernel), OpenBSD, 8-bit games, e-commerce, and more recently payments, algo trading, financial exchanges, blockchain, and smart contracts.
+I've worked on networking/security, UNIX (kernel), OpenBSD, 8-bit games, e-commerce, and more recently payments, algo trading, securities exchanges, blockchain, and smart contracts.

 # Some GitHub organizations I have lead
 ### [Plantation](https://github.com/PlantaFi/plantation)